cvdebeer/AmandaT_mp1/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 # H2 Credits
+Thanks to Anthony O'Brien on slack for helping me with my header.
 # H3 Content
 The text for section Y was copied from the Wikipedia article Z

 # H3 Media
 The photos used in this site were obtained from ...
+Songbird for logo and icon - https://svgsilh.com/image/1295782.html
 # H3 Acknowledgements
 I received inspiration for this project from X